 This article focuses on the tool-assisted or automated peer code review .

 In this regard, there are two types of code review: pre-commit and post-commit.
-Pre- and post-commit review concepts are quite self-explanatory: pre-commit is the type of review when code is reviewed before it goes to the main repository of the version control system.
+Pre- and post-commit review concepts are quite self-explanatory: pre-commit is a type of review when the code is reviewed before it goes to the main repository of the version control system.
 Post-commit review takes place after the code has been submitted to the public repository.

 - Company's coding quality standards are met before the work is committed to the main repository

 - This scenario helps to make sure the review has been performed, not postponed or omitted

 - Pre-commit reviews ensure other developers in your team won't be affected by bugs that may be found during a review

 - Decreases productivity of each developer, since further work on the submitted code is impossible until a successful review, and takes even longer if multiple reviewers are involved

 - After successfully passing a review, the developer could commit a different piece of code , by mistake or otherwise